SWELTERING HEAT AT THE 2020 OLYMPICS IN TOKYO

 To be clear, adequate heat acclimatization procedures are crucial to improving the neuromuscular and metabolic capability of non-acclimatized athletes when performing under hot and humid conditions.
 In this way, the individual heat tolerance levels can be increased and the risk of weakening sporting performance can be minimized thanks to the higher efficiency of heat-regulating mechanisms of the body.

 Surprisingly, however, among top athletes the implementation of heat acclimatization protocols is not as common as one would expect.
-According to the latest survey, published in the academic journal British Journal of Sports Medicine, by Julien Périard and his colleagues at the Athlete Health and Performance Research Centre in Doha, Qatar, only 15% of the professional track and field athletes participating at the recent 2015 World Athletics Championships in Beijing appeared to have executed heat-acclimatization training regimes in their preparation cycles in the lead to the championship (again, the heat and humidity levels at the upcoming 2020 Tokyo Olympics are expected to be significantly higher than in Beijing).
+According to a survey by Périard and his colleagues only 15% of professional track and field athletes participating at the recent 2015 World Athletics Championships in Beijing appeared to have executed heat-acclimatization training regimes in their preparation cycles in the lead to the championship (again, the heat and humidity levels at the upcoming 2020 Tokyo Olympics are expected to be significantly higher than in Beijing).
 Given that the large majority of all competing athletes at the World Athletics Championships in Beijing represented countries that are not located in subtropical/tropical climate zones, the high proportion of non-heat-acclimatized competitors is rather baffling for this professional sport.

 Tokyo’s heat factor will most likely take a toll on athletes competing in outdoor events.